-We share ministry in Haiti with three mission partners: Haiti Outreach Ministry, Family Health Ministry and Presbyterian missionary Mark Hare.
+We share ministry in Haiti with two mission partners: Haiti Outreach Ministry and Family Health Ministry.

 Haiti Outreach Ministry (HOM)

 Haiti Outreach Ministry (HOM) supports churches with school and clinic outreach programs in the Terre Noire, Cite Soleil, Repatriote, and Barye Fe communities near Port-au-Prince.
 Pastor Leon and Jacky Dorleans began their ministry in Haiti 30 years ago with a church serving people in the Cite Soleil community.
 Today their work includes three churches, three primary schools, a secondary school, a clinic, and vocational classes!
 Over 3,000 people worship weekly in the three churches and HOM provides schooling for more than 1900 students.

 With financial support from our church and others, in September 2015, HOM opened a secondary school in the Barye Fe community so children would no longer have to leave their community after sixth grade to continue their education.
 The school currently serves over 500 students in grades seven through thirteen.
 Most recently the campus was expanded to include additional classrooms, a computer lab, and a kitchen.
 Students are now able to enjoy a hot meal at lunchtime.
 HOM hopes to open a dining hall/chapel in the future so there will be a larger gathering place for students.